 Since Replication Server was originally designed for Adaptive Server Enterprise database replication, the definition of a connection in Replication Server follows the Sybase standard of a server name followed by a database name.
 For example, a Replication Server connection to an Adaptive Server named ASE1 and database PUBS would be ASE1.PUBS.
-When you create a Replication Server connection using Replication Server Manager (RSM), RSM builds the connection using the server name and database name of the database you are browsing.

 Replication Server cannot connect directly to a non-Sybase data server.
 In the case of a primary database, Replication Server allows a connection from a Replication Agent on behalf of the non-Sybase primary database.
 In the case of a replicate database, Replication Server connects to a DirectConnect database gateway, which in turn connects to the non-Sybase replicate data server.
 Since Replication Agents and DirectConnect gateways are not data servers themselves, the Replication Server connection properties for those components may have different meanings than they would for a database server connection.